alonshrestha/alon.com.np/content/blogs/what-is-web-hosting.md

 There are various types of hosting servers available in the market.

-For instance, a small startup or a new blog might need a server with fewer resources, while a large e-commerce site with heavy traffic would require a high-spec server.
+For instance, a small startup or a new blog website might need a server with fewer resources, while a large e-commerce site with heavy traffic would require a high-spec server.

 It's crucial to understand your website's needs before purchasing a server.
 Otherwise, web hosting can become expensive and frustrating.